 Why Seaside?
 You may remember this town from The Truman Show.
-And it’s every bit as idyllic the movie made it out to be with white picket fences and an adorable town centre complete with air stream food trucks.
+And it’s every bit as idyllic as the movie made it out to be with white picket fences and an adorable town center complete with air stream food trucks.

 Top 15 West Coast US Destinations